Dr Ellie Atkins

-I regularly teach a range of professionals including doctoral trainees, medical staff and allied health professionals as well as training in voluntary organisations.
+I regularly teach a range of professionals including doctoral trainees, medical staff and allied health professionals and in schools as well as training in voluntary organisations.
 I provide supervision to Clinical Psychologists and allied professions of counselling and psychotherapy.

 - Health and Care Professions Council (HCPC) registered Clinical Psychologist.
 Registration number PYL25975.
 You can check my registration here.

 - British Psychological Society (BPS) Chartered Clinical Psychologist and Associate Fellow.

 - Member of the Association of Clinical Psychologists (ACP)

 - Doctorate in Clinical Psychology (University of Surrey)